treeverse/lakeFS/docs/howto/garbage-collection.md

 }
 ```

-In the above example, objects are retained for 14 days after deletion by default.
-However, if they are present in the branch `main`, they are retained for 21 days.
+In the above example, objects will be retained for 14 days after deletion by default.
+However, if present in the branch `main`, objects will be retained for 21 days.
-Objects present in the `dev` branch (but not in any other branch) are retained for 7 days after they are deleted.
+Objects present _only_ in the `dev` branch will be retained for 7 days after they are deleted.

 ## Configuring retention rules